Mizzlr/GameServer-ISOLA/README.md

-### GameServer
+### GameServer ISOLA

 A Battle field for the Bot for ISOLA

-Isola is a two-player abstract strategy board game.
+ISOLA is a two-player abstract strategy board game.
 It is played on a 7x7 board which is initially filled with squares, except at the starting positions of the pieces.
 Both players have one piece; it is in the middle position of the row closest to his/her side of the board.